longspur/site/src/index.md

 layout: base.njk
 ---

-## Welcome to my website!

 I'm trying to think of a catchy name for this site, but for now, this exists.
 Best viewed on desktop, though mobile is technically ✨functional✨.

-- Birdwatching
-- Recipes/Cooking Journal??
-- **OC STUFF?!**
+Currently just a journal for hobbies and whatnot.

 <!-- This next part will show your top three most recent posts.
 You can change how readableDate looks in your .eleventy.js file-->
 ## Recent Blog Posts